sd816224/youtube-crypto-index/README.md

     - ```python src/stage1/stage1.py```

 ## stage2

+- setup for dev
+    - setup ngrok with credential,run it for por 5000. will get callback_url from it.
+    - run server by :```python src/stage2/webhook_server.py```

+google pubsubhubbub defaulty expiry 5 days. it can be renewed without expire. take a few minutes to confirm the verified status.

 - use google pubsubhubbub to get notification of watched channels new updates
     -ref: https://developers.google.com/youtube/v3/guides/push_notifications
 - implement it to kafka producer.